Ultimate Guide To WordPress RSS

 RSS Post Importer

-The RSS Post Importer plugin lets you syndicate, curate, import, merge and display full-text RSS feeds on your WordPress blog.
+RSS Post Importer allows you to curate, syndicate, import, merge and display full-text RSS feeds on your WordPress blog.

-The plugin will fetch an RSS feed and publish the full content of every item in your feed as a standalone post.
+The plugin will fetch an RSS feed and publish the full article content of every item in your feed as a separate post.

 For more details, go here: